xksteven/xksteven.github.io/resources/resume.md

 ### Professional History
-**SpaceX** *Software Engineer II* __Februrary 2021 to Present__
+**SpaceX** *Software Engineer II* __Februrary 2021 to May 2022__
-	Worked on updating the kubernetes environment to support new vehicles.
-Worked on StarLink mobility effort to allow for mobile User terminals.
-Worked on low level RAM interface.
+	Updated the kubernetes environment to support new satellites.
+Worked on StarLink mobility effort to allow for mobile User Terminals (UTs).
+Worked on low level RAM interface that was used to store critical information about satellite ephemeris.
 	**K8s, kubernetes, C++**

 **Autobon AI** *Head of AI* __Auguest 2019 to September 2020__